-Legal Billing Software: The 8 Best Options in 2025
+Legal Billing Software: The 18 Best Options in 2025

 Legal billing software can improve your law firm’s bottom line in multiple ways.

-Law firm billing software saves time for attorneys and staff, freeing them to focus on client work.
+Integrated legal billing software saves time for attorneys and staff, freeing them to focus on client work.
 It also helps ensure that you get paid for more of your billable time and reduces errors.

 The American Bar Association estimates 22 percent of law firms still aren’t using legal billing software.
 If your law office is among that number, you probably know it’s time to make the investment.

-But whether you’re choosing billing software for the first time or looking to upgrade, the selection process can be daunting.
+But whether you’re choosing legal billing software for the first time or looking to upgrade, the selection process can be daunting.

 Below, we explore what you need to know about billing software for lawyers.
 We also cover the most important features to look for and how to choose the best legal billing software for your law firm.